 While HDDs may have their downsides, hard drives remain a prominent workhorse for storage solutions in the data industry and gaming world.
 Here are the types of Seagate hard drives we use at Apex.
 Typically you would use hard drives for higher file sizes and programs that don't rely on quick loading time.
 This means that storing multiplayer/online games on a hard drive will give you a loading disadvantage.

 Solid states drives offer a more conventional experience to the types of speeds expected from storage solutions.
 SSDs bridge the gap when it comes to read and write speeds.
 Only in recent years have SSDs become more reliable and cheap to produce and get into the hands of consumers coming into the $45-$65 range making SSDs and Hard Drives competitive in both aspects.
 The main benefit is SSDs reduce loading time.
 But, they're not as reliable in durability when subjected to read and write cycles like hard drives.

 NVMe (Nonvolatile Memory Express)

-No matter what type of storage you may get, you should look to get a minimum of 1TB if you want to consecutively store all of your games at once.
+No matter what type of storage you decide on, you should have a minimum of 1TB of storage space in your gaming PC if you want to store all your games at once.
 At Apex, we offer everything from efficient space saving drives to multiple hard drives, SSDs, or NVMes in a single system in our high end Apex Carbon and Extreme.
 We hope to solve all of your storage needs whatever they may be!

 Written by Will Wilson